 Finding and comparing the services and costs for a range of delivery services can take substantial legwork.
 Trawling the yellow pages or trade websites can be very time consuming.

 On Shiply you can find thousands of UK vehicle transport companies in one place.
 Instead of asking around numerous firms, you can list your requirement online with us and let transport providers compete for your custom.

 If you list the details of your vehicle move on Shiply you’ll receive quotes from transporters who are able to complete the move in your specified timeframe.
 We also allow you to compare potential vehicle transporters based on the reviews they have received from other completed jobs, helping you choose the company you deem most suitable.

 When you’re happy with the credentials and the quote from a transport company, you simply need to accept the quote and complete the move.

 Once your vehicle has reached its destination or you go to collect it, you (and potentially the transporter) will need to check over its condition, then you will have to sign off the completion of the delivery.

 Things to check when receiving your delivery

 - Vital signs: Check to make sure that all important functions are as you left them: Lights, engine, brakes and any special functions unique to different vehicles.
 If you bought your vehicle online then check that everything is as it was described.

 - Miles: Has the machine travelled the distance you expected?
-If it’s further it might be worth raising it with the transporter.
+If it’s further, you might want ot raise the issue with the transporter.

-- Paint: Check for any damage, this is what the photos are useful for, compare the pre and post transport condition.
+- Paint: Check for any damage, this is what the photos are useful for, comparing the pre and post transport condition.

 - Inside: Unless it was driven then this should definitely be unchanged, though it can be worth a check.